-- Universal Credit if applicant or applicant's partner have a job, their joint income from working must be less than £610 a month, after tax and National Insurance - Universal Credit payments are not counted as part of this - Child Tax Credit applicant and applicant partner's joint income must be less than £16,190 - Working Tax Credit only counts if applicant also gets full Child Tax Credit and applicant's income is less than £7,320 per year - Housing Benefit the weekly income of applicant and applicant's partner must be no more than £311.
+• Universal Credit - if applicant or applicant's partner have a job, their joint income from working must be less than £625 a month, after tax and National Insurance - Universal Credit payments are not counted as part of this

+- Child Tax Credit applicant and applicant partner's joint income must be less than £16,480 per year - Working Tax Credit only counts if applicant also gets full Child Tax Credit and applicant's income is less than £7,500 per year - Housing Benefit the weekly income of applicant and applicant's partner must be no more than £317.

-Applications can be made by the main person who is responsible for the child, or their partner.
-This includes: the child's birth mother; her partner; her parent or carer if she is dependent on them (Pregnancy and Baby Payment only); single fathers; or people who have started looking after, and are responsible for, the child e.g. kinship carers.
+The main person who is responsible for the child, or their partner can make applications.
+This includes: the child's birth mother; the mothers partner; the mothers parent or carer if they are dependent on them (Pregnancy and Baby Payment only); single fathers; or people who have started looking after, and are responsible for, the child e.g. kinship carers.